jereinhardt/feste/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 l create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/jereinhardt/feste.

-## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).